WildaSoftware/Feedybacky/README.md

 `allowedThemes` - optional parameter with array of possible themes which can be set at init of the form as well as in runtime.
 The default value is `['default', 'dark']`.

+`screenshotMethod` - optional parameter for setting a screenshot method.
+Default value is `html2canvas` and it uses HTML2Canvas library for taking a screenshot from whole page.
+There are situations in which this method would cause errors, simply does not work (for example on Safari) or the user should has choice of what window should be perpetuated.
+For such cases, `mediaDevice` method could be set what uses appropriate browser's media mechanism.

 ### Methods ###

 After creating the Feedybacky object, some methods could be invoked on it: